algteixeira/algteixeira/README.md

 - 📫 How to reach me: **andregteix@gmail.com**

-- ⚡ Fun fact **The more i learn the more i feel i need to learn. :rofl:**
+- ⚡ Fun fact **The more i learn the more i feel like i have to learn. :rofl:**

 <h3 align="left">Connect with me:</h3>
 <p align="left">